By Dr. Lawrence Wilson

 WHAT IS A COFFEE ENEMA?

 Definitions.
-Technically, a coffee enema should be described as:
+Technically, a coffee enema may be described as:

 WHY COFFEE ENEMAS?